Police Volunteer Reserve Corp (Malaysia)

 A police volunteer reserve officer when performing police duties shall have the same powers and duties and the same protection and immunities and shall be subject to the same authority and discipline as a regular police officer of corresponding rank.
-This means PVR have identical powers to their regular (full-time) colleagues including to carry and use of firearm, conduct search and arrest while on duty.
+This means RMPVR officers have identical powers to their regular (full-time) colleagues including to carry and use of firearm, conduct search and arrest while on duty and are deemed to be civil servant.
+They play four main roles, as reported in a recent study.

 History

-The PVR is created as a formation under the police authorities since the year 1957 which is known as Special Operations Volunteer Force.
-Currently, the personnel is amounted to as many as 5,000 officers from other states with focus on major towns.
-The philosophy of the PVR existence is to give opportunity to civilians to transform themselves into police careers.
-The PVR personnel perform the same kind of duties as regular police officers, in enforcing the law and maintaining peace and security in their respective formation.
+RMPVR is created as a formation under the police authorities since 3 May 1956 which is known as Special Operations Volunteer Force.
+The philosophy of the RMPVR existence is to give opportunity to civilians to transform themselves into police careers.
+The RMPVR officer and personnel perform the same kind of duties as regular police officers, in enforcing the law and maintaining peace and security in their respective formation.

 Qualification of PVR

-The police volunteer reserve applicants is expected to pass the same requirement like those who applying for a regular police officer position except that the age requirement is from 18 to 45 years old.
+The police volunteer reserve applicants is expected to pass the same requirement like those who applying for a regular police officer position except that the age requirement is from 18 to 45 years old for PVR.

 The aspiring police volunteer reserve needs to be a full-time employee of any corporate company, established association, and preferably employees serving in the government sector.
-The police volunteer reserve applicants need to get clearance from their employers before they decide to join the Royal Malaysia Police Volunteer Reserve Force.
+The police volunteer reserve applicants need to get clearance from their employers or head of departments before they decide to join the Royal Malaysia Police Volunteer Reserve Force.

 Malaysian citizen who is qualified are invited to be part of Royal Malaysian Police Volunteer Reserve Force from all states in Malaysia.
 Those who are interested can apply from Royal Malaysia Police website through Sistem Semakan Online (SSO).

 Training

-Standard police training will be conducted for 6 month at police contingent or one week continuous training at the nearby police academy (PULAPOL) and latter training at their respected district police station.
+Standard police training will be conducted for 6 month or more at police contingent or one week continuous training at the nearby police academy (PULAPOL) and latter training at their respected district police station.
 A local training will be conducted regularly in their formation throughout their service.

-When undergoing continuous training, the Police Volunteer Reserve is entitled to receive salary and allowances based on as an regular police officer of equivalent rank.
+When undergoing continuous training or called for active duty, the Police Volunteer Reserve is entitled to receive basic salary and any type of allowances based on as a regular police officer of equivalent rank.